IBM/istio101/workshop/exercise-4/README.md

 ### Configure Istio to receive telemetry data

-1. Verify that the Grafana, Prometheus, ServiceGraph and Jaeger add-ons were installed successfully.
+1. Verify that the Grafana, Prometheus, Kiali and Jaeger add-ons were installed successfully.
 All add-ons are installed into the `istio-system` namespace.

     ```shell
     kubectl get pods -n istio-system